Direct Party and Representative Voting (DPR)

 Party List Proportional Representation

-Party-list proportional representation is a voting system designed to achieve proportional representation (PR) In a closed parly list system, voters vote directly for the party.
+Party-list proportional representation is a voting system designed to achieve proportional representation (PR) In a closed party list system, voters vote directly for the party.
 Parties make lists of candidates to be elected, and seats get allocated to each party in proportion to the number of votes the party receives.
 The larger the size of the constituency, the more proportional the result.

 The Alternative Vote (AV)

-The Alternative Vote also known as Instant-runoff voting (IRV), preferential voting, and ranked choice voting, is a voting system used to elect a single winner.
+The Alternative Vote also known as Instant-runoff voting (IRV) is a preferential voting system used to elect a single winner.
 Voters rank candidates in order of preference.
 Counting is in stages.
 Votes for the first choice candidate are counted as one vote.
-If a candidate secures a majority of votes cast, that candidate wins.
+If a candidate gets iover 50% of votes cast, that candidate wins.
 Otherwise, the candidate with the fewest votes is eliminated.
-The ballots of the eliminated candidate(s) are re-counted as one vote for the highest ranked candidate remaining on the ballot.
-This process continues until a winning candidate receives a majority of the votes.
+The second preferences of the eliminated candidate are counted and added to the candidates remaining on the ballot.
+This process is repeated until a candidate receives over 50% of the votes, or has more votes than the only remaining candidate.

 AV is used in Australia and elsewhere.
 It is often to elect leaders of groups, and Mayors.